-The hologram in the Gran Spire’s heart flickered and went out.
+The hologram in the Grand Spire’s heart flickered and went out.

-Having witnessed the spectacular end of XV Prime, Hephast and all the others fell into a deep, satisfying silence.
+Hephast and all the others fell into a deep, satisfied silence.

 “It’s done,” he shouted.
 “It’s finished.
 The Strigoi are dead.”

 I opened my mouth to interject, but the Congressional Court erupted into applause.
-Their raucous cries washed over me, hurting my ears.
+Their raucous cries washed over me.
 My new body hadn’t been conditioned for such noise.

 “The war is over,” they bellowed.